sony/mapray-js/README.md

 ```

 ## License
-maprayJS is licensed under the [Apatch License Version 2.0](/LICENSE).
+maprayJS is licensed under the [Apache License Version 2.0](/LICENSE).